ranchobiosciences/LLMpistoia/notebooks/readme.md

 - Step 3: Property selection
 - Step 4: Final query generation

-## 5. Agentic-based approach
+### 5. Agentic-based approach

-The code for agentic-based approach is located in **05-agentic** subfolder
+The code for agentic-based approach is located in **05-agentic** subfolder.

+The **05-agentic_3Q.py** and **05-agentic_biomix.py** implement agent-based approach with internal (@coder executing cypher queries and reflecting on results) and external (@checklist agent verifying correctness of the approach) loops.
+Results are saved as chat logs in html format as well as processed txt files with final reports (for biomix test-set).

-## 7. Deployment of specialized LLMs to use with Cypher (5 LLMs in total)
+### 7. Deployment of specialized LLMs to use with Cypher (5 LLMs in total)

 **07-text2cypher.ipynb**